Choice not chance: Hawke’s Bay joins social supermarket movement

 She admitted that, at first, the organisation was a “bit hesitant” because it was a different framework from what they were usually involved in, even though it would be addressing the same societal challenges.

-After seeing the success of other models, they decided to go ahead, partnering with Pak’nSave Tamatea to get the ball rolling.
+After seeing the success of other models, they decided to go ahead, partnering with Pak’nSave Tamatea to get the ball rolling on the premise at 47 Edmundson St, Onekawa.

 A social supermarket runs on a points-based system with heavily subsidised food for sale, which McBeth says is about “dignity and choice”.